pepegar/scala-training-telefonica/docs/tut/play.md

 ## Example

-Tying controllers and Actions together
+Tying controllers and Actions together in the `simple` example.

 # Routes